 Venue: Colorado State University, Fort Collins, Colorado, USA

 Wildlife biodiversity can be drastically affected by the outbreak and transmission of disease pathogens in both natural habitats and ex situ populations.
 Recent technological advances in genomic sciences and increasingly affordable Next Generation Sequencing (NGS) assay costs have coalesced to result in powerful tools to monitor, detect, and reconstruct the past, present and future role of pathogens within wildlife biodiversity.
-This 3rd annual ‘Genomics of Disease in Wildlife’ workshop will provide hands-on training for researchers seeking to incorporate genomic data into their wildlife disease related projects.
+This 5th annual ‘Genomics of Disease in Wildlife’ workshop will provide hands-on training for researchers seeking to incorporate genomic data into their wildlife disease related projects.
 The course will be taught by a core group of experts in genome data analyses along with invited pre-eminent scientists researching host-pathogen genomics in wildlife.

-- Multiple Sequence Alignments
+- Comparative Genomics and Multiple Sequence Alignments

-- Adaptation and Selection
+- Phylodynamics, Adaptation and Selection

-- Population Genomics
+- Metagenomics, Population and Landscape Genomics

-Who may apply:
+Who may apply

 Questions?
 Email us at CSU_gdw@mail.colostate.edu.